PedroBarbosaSw/PedroBarbosaSw/README.md

-- 👋 Hi, I’m @PedroBarbosaSw
+- 👋 Hi, my name is Pedro! =D
 - 🌱 I am a student of Software Engineering =D
 - 📫 You can reach me on instagram or discord: @pedraubarba and Pedraub